Spinal Muscular Atrophy

 How common is Spinal Muscular Atrophy?

-In the United States, 1 in every 6,000 to 10,000 people develop spinal muscular atrophy and 1 in 50 is a carrier of the disease.
-It has been found in people of every race, but is most common in Caucasians, of whom 1 in 35 is a carrier.
-Carrier rates for other populations include: Ashkenazi Jews (1 in 41 to 62), Asians (1 in 53), African Americans (1 in 66), and Hispanics (1 in 117).
-Studies done in specific populations have found carrier rates of 1 in 50 in Germany, 1 in 57 in Italy, and 1 in 62 in China.
+In the United States, 1 in every 6,000 to 10,000 people develop spinal muscular atrophy and about 1 in 40 is a carrier of the disease.
+It has been found in people of every race.
+Carrier rates for various populations include White (1 in 35), Ashkenazi Jewish (1 in 41), Asian (1 in 50), African American (1 in 66), and Hispanic (1 in 81).

 How is Spinal Muscular Atrophy treated?